Pratik-on-Git/Backend-Notes/NodeJS.md

 # 👨‍💻 Node JS
-### Node.js is a runtime environment that allows you to run JavaScript outside the browser, typically on the server side.
+### Node.js is a Runtime Environment that allows you to run JavaScript outside the browser, typically on the server side.

 **📌 In Simple Terms**:
 Normally, JavaScript runs in browsers (like Chrome or Firefox) for things like animations, forms, and interactivity.